-Note: Funding ceilings and floors pertain to the PRM cost and do not include cost share per year.
+Note: Funding ceilings and floors pertain to the PRM cost per year.

 - e.
-Anticipated Number of Awards: PRM anticipates, but makes no guarantee, of selecting up to 4 proposals to be awarded through this announcement. - f.
-Anticipated Amount to be Awarded Total: PRM anticipates, but makes no guarantee, to award up to approximately \$6,000,000 total (first year only for South Sudan through this NOFO).
+Anticipated Number of Awards: PRM anticipates, but makes no guarantee, to issue up to three awards through this announcement. - f.
+Anticipated Amount to be Awarded Total: PRM anticipates, but makes no guarantee, to award up to \$6,000,000 through the NOFO for this country.